 - Your affordability or budget

-With these factors in mind, we’ve picked out the best childcare options available, to help you make the right decision for you and your family.
+With these factors in mind, we’ve picked out the best childcare options available, including our after school nanny service, to help you make the right decision for you and your family.

 Family and friends